 Lip fillers have become one of the most popular noninvasive procedures of the past decade.
 With celebrities like Kylie Jenner, Ariana Grande, Anna Faris and many more owning up to regularly getting lip fillers, the procedure has become more commonplace than ever.
 It’s quick, easy, and a relatively painless option for patients who want fuller, plumper lips.

 Since the procedure has become more accessible, many patients who might otherwise be opposed to surgery have considered getting lip fillers done.
 While many patients are familiar with lip filler before and after photos, they are less informed on what to expect immediately after receiving the injections.

-Before your lip fillers, you will likely be offered a topical anesthetic to help numb your lips and block out pain from the injection.
+Before you receive your lip fillers, you will likely be offered a topical anesthetic to help numb your lips and block out any pain from the injection.
 This cream helps a lot and should be taken if you are looking to minimize pain.
 The numbing cream’s effect will likely last a few hours, so you may leave the doctor’s office feeling like you left the dentist.
 But don’t worry – this feeling will minimize soon.